MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Remove-MgDriveRootChild.md

 Remove an item from a bundle][].
 This API is available in the following [national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaDriveRootChild](/powershell/module/Microsoft.Graph.Beta.Files/Remove-MgBetaDriveRootChild?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)